huggingface/datasets/docs/source/exploring.rst

     True

-Working with NumPy, pandas, PyTorch, TensorFlow and on-tle-fly formatting transforms
+Working with NumPy, pandas, PyTorch, TensorFlow and on-the-fly formatting transforms
 ------------------------------------------------------------------------------------

 Up to now, the rows/batches/columns returned when querying the elements of the dataset were python objects.